 Amazon doesn’t support HTML tags.
-If the Amazon product listing contains HTML tags, Amazon will send error code 90122.
+Therefore, if the Amazon product listing contains HTML tags, Amazon will indeed send error code 90122.

 How to fix Error 90122

-If the product listing received this error, check all fields for any HTML tags, including product title, description, bullet points, key features, etc. Remove HTML tag and resubmit Amazon product feed.
+If the product listing received this error, check all fields for any HTML tags, including product title, description, bullet points, key features, etc. Also, remove HTML tag and resubmit the Amazon product feed.

 Error 8016: not enough data to create a variation relationship

-A variation relationship creates a connection between parent and child products.
+A variational relationship creates a connection between parent and child products.
 For example, if the product is a shoe with multiple sizes, the child product will be a show of a specific size.
-To create a variation relationship of a product, sellers need to provide the same theme value for both child and parent products.
-It is important to note that if the error 8016 impacts one product, the whole listing in the product family will be stopped.
+Thus, to create a variation relationship of a product, sellers need to provide the same theme value for both child and parent products.
+It is also important to note that if the error 8016 impacts one product, the whole listing in the product family will be stopped.